 Are you looking for a moderately easy Glacier National Park hike?
 Not all boomer travelers are ready for a vigorous backcountry experience in the Montana wilderness.
-If moderately easy is more your style, a hike on Avalanche Lake Trail is for you.
+If a moderately easy hike is more your style, Avalanche Lake Trail is for you.

 How do I get to Avalanche Lake Trail?

-As soon as your vehicle passes through the west entrance of Glacier National Park, head straight for the parking lot at Trail of the Cedars Loop Trail, about 5.5 miles east of Lake McDonald Lodge.
-About halfway along the wheelchair accessible path, you’ll arrive at the trailhead for Avalanche Lake Trail.
+As soon as your vehicle passes through the west entrance of Glacier National Park, head straight for the parking area at Trail of Cedars Trailhead, about 5.5 miles east of Lake McDonald Lodge (book here).

 Our Avalanche Lake Trail hiking experience

-Although the trail begins with a short but steep uphill climb, the approximately 4-mile-round-trip-trail only gains 500 ft. over moderately rolling terrain.
+Although the trail begins with a short but steep uphill climb, the approximately 4-mile-round-trip-trail has a slight elevation gain of 500 ft. over moderately rolling terrain.
 The journey takes hikers through an old growth cedar and hemlock forest to the glacier-fed Avalanche Lake.